 As someone who travels a lot, I’m always looking for unique places to stay and these WWII-inspired hotels and Airbnbs have won out!

-If you want to turn your visit to some of the world’s inspiring WWII sites into a more immersive experience, these hotels and rentals are for you.
+If you want to turn your visit to some of the world’s inspiring World War II sites into a more immersive experience, these hotels and rentals are for you.
 If you want to pretend you’re back in the Fightin’ Forties or to just be able to say you’ve spent the night on a submarine, start here.

 WWII hotels and Airbnbs in the United States